San Gabriel Valley Guide

 Asian cuisine is popular here, and in nearby Monterey Park, the New Chinatown offers what some claim is the best Chinese food in the country.
 Also check out Benihana in the City of Industry, where a revolving river with tiny sushi-laden boats delivers your dinner right into your hands!

 Pasadena offers a diverse array of eating options, including deliciously spicy fare at Akbar Cuisine of India or All India Café , family-style Italian at Buca di Beppo and fresh seafood at McCormick & Schmick's.
-And because the weather here is mild year-round, many cafes and restaurants offer indoor-outdoor seating, including Twin Palms, a local favorite for alfresco dining.
+And because the weather here is mild year-round, many cafes and restaurants offer indoor-outdoor seating, including Twin Palms, a local favorite for alfresco dining, which is slated to reopen in summer 2013.

 More cultural delights can be found at Huntington Library, Art Collections, and Botanical Gardens, which recently received a $10 million renovation.
 Well known as the home of Thomas Gainsborough’s iconic The Blue Boy, the Huntington houses one of the most impressive portrait galleries in the world.